r0han99/Covid19-ML-Application/README.md

     - Conjunctive Time Series Visualisation of Both General Statistical Trend of the Selected Country along with the Trend of Predictions on the Same Graph,
     - Added Global Statistical Summaries (numerical) on the Sidebar at the top,
     - All the Numerical's are well formatted in an International System.

+- **[5/11/2020] ~ V 1.0.2** _Retrain Cycle I, Gen-II_
+  - Retrained the models to incorporate the significant changes in the trend of reported cases for better predictions
+  - Added a ChangeLog of the Model Retrain Cycles for better comprehension.

 ***